Estate Planning

 But before considering specific legal documents, these are the key questions you should consider:

-• What people or organisations do I want to have these assets?
+• Which people or organisations do I want to have these assets?

-• Who should manage these assets during my lifetime if I become unable to do so, or after my death if management is needed?
+• Who is the right person to manage these assets during my lifetime if I cannot do so, or after my death if management is needed?

-• Who should be responsible for taking care of any minor or dependent children if I become unable to do so?
+• Who should be responsible for taking care of any dependent or minor children if I cannot do so?

 Wills and Trusts